DataDog/integrations-core/win32_event_log/README.md

 2. [Restart the Agent][4] to start sending Windows events to Datadog.

+**Note**: Events and logs are configured separately.
+See [log collection](#log-collection), below, for configuring log collection.

 ### Log collection

 First ensure that you have set `logs_enabled: true` in your `datadog.yaml` file.

-To collect logs from specific Windows events, add the channels to the `conf.d/win32_event_log.d/conf.yaml` file manually, or via the Datadog Agent Manager.
+To collect logs from specific Windows events, add the channels to the `conf.d/win32_event_log.d/conf.yaml` file manually, or use the Datadog Agent Manager.

 To see the channel list, run the following command in a PowerShell: